-Made large alliances with men and things;
+Made large alliances with men and things,

 Read deep in science and philosophy,

 To fortify his soul; heard lectures prove

 The present ill, and future good; observed

-His pulse beat regular; extended hope;
+His pulse beat regular, extended hope;

 Thought, dissipated thought, and thought again;

 Indulged, abstained, and tried a thousand schemes,

 To ward thy blow, or hide thee from his eye;

 But still thy gloomy terrors, dipped in sin,

 Before him frowned, and withered all his joy.

 Still, feared and hated thing! thy ghostly shape

 Stood in his avenues of fairest hope;

 Unmannerly and uninvited, crept

 Into his haunts of most select delight.

-Still, on his halls of mirth, and bannueting,

-And revelry, thy shadowy hand was seen
+Still, on his halls of mirth, and banqueting, And revelry, thy shadowy hand was seen

 Writing thy name of-Death!
-Vile worm! that
+Vile worm! that gnawed

-gnawed

-The root of all his happiness terrene; the gall Of all his sweet, the thorn of every rose Of earthly bloom, cloud of his noon-day sky, Frost of his spring, sigh of his loudest laugh, Dark spot on every form of loveliness, Rank smell among his rarest spiceries, Harsh dissonance of all his harmony, Reserve of every promise, and the If Of all to-morrows-now, beyond thy vale, Stood all the ransomed multitude of men.
-Immortal all; and in their visions saw Thy visage grin no more.
-Great payment day!
-Of all thou ever conquered, none was left In thy unpeopled realms, so populous once, He, at whose girdle hang the keys of death And life, not bought but with the blood of Him Who wears, the eternal Son of God, that morn Dispelled the cloud that sat so long, so thick, So heavy o'er thy vale ; opened all thy doors, Unopened before, and set thy prisoners free, Vain was resistance, and to follow vain.
-In thy unveiled caves and solitudes Of dark and dismal emptiness thou sat'st. Rolling thy hollow eyes, disabled thing!
-Helpless, despised, unpitied, and unfeared, Like some fallen tyrant chained in sight of all The people!
-From thee dropped thy pointless dart : Thy terrors withered all; thy ministers, Annihilated, fell before thy face; And on thy maw eternal hunger seized.
+The root of all his happiness terrene, the gall Of all his sweet, the thorn of every rose Of earthly bloom, cloud of his noonday sky, Frost of his spring, sigh of his loudest laugh, Dark spot on every form of loveliness, Rank smell among his rarest spiceries, Harsh dissonance of all his barmony.
+Reserve of every promise, and the if Of all to-morrows !- now, beyond thy vale, Stood all the ransomed multitude of men, Immortal all: and, in their visions, saw Thy visage grin no more.
+Great payment day Of all thou ever conquered, none was left In thy unpeopled realms, so populous once.
+He, at whose girdle hang the keys of death And life, not bought but with the blood of Him Who wears, the eternal Son of God, that morn, Dispelled the cloud that sat so long, so thick, So heavy o'er thy vale ; opened all thy doors, Unopened before; and set thy prisoners free.

+Vain was resistance, and to follow vain.

+In thy unveiled caves, and solitudes

+Of dark and dismal emptiness, thou satst,

+Rolling thy hollow eyes, disabled thing!

+Helpless, despised, unpitied, and unfeared,

+Like some fallen tyrant, chained in sight of all

+The people; from thee dropped thy pointless dart,

+Thy terrors withered all, thy ministers,

+Annihilated, fell before thy face,

+And on thy maw eternal hunger seized.

-Nor yet, sad monster! wast thou left alone; In thy dark den some phantoms still remained.
-Ambition, Vanity, and earthly Fame; Swollen Ostentation, meagre Avarice, Mad Superstition, smooth Hypocrisy, And Bigotry intolerant, and Fraud, And wilful Ignorance, and sullen Pride ; Hot Controversy, and the subtile ghost Of vain Philosophy, and worldly Hope, And sweet-lipped, hollow-hearted Flattery-All these, great personages once on earth, And not unfollowed, nor unpraised, were left, Thy ever unredeemed, and with thee driven To Erebus, through whose uncheered wastes Thou mayest chase them, with thy broken scythe Fetching vain strokes, to all eternity, Unsatisfied, as men who, in the days Of time, their unsubstantial forms pursued.
+Nor yet, sad monster! wast thou left alone:

+In thy dark dens some phantoms still remained;

+Ambition, Vanity, and earthly Fame,

+Swollen Ostentation, meagre Avarice,

+Mad Superstition, smooth Hypocrisy,

+And Bigotry intolerant, and Fraud,

+And wilful Ignorance, and sullen Pride,

+Hot Controversy, and the subtile ghost

+Of vain Philosophy, and worldly Hope,

+And sweet-lipped, hollow-hearted Flattery.

+All these, great personages once on earth,

+And not unfollowed, nor unpraised, were left,

+Thy ever unredeemed, and with thee driven

+To Erebus, through whose uncheered wastes,

+Thou mayst chase them, with thy broken scythe Fetching vain strokes, to all eternity, Unsatisfied, as men who, in the days Of Time, their unsubstantial forms pursued.
-ADGUMENT

-Countless myriads of the human race cover earth, air, and sea .- All in the last pause of expectation .- The scene and the aspects of men described .- No parallel to this assembly in the annals of Time .- Men in this congregation stripped of all human distinctions.-Men discover the folly of their favourite pursuits :- The Antiquarian-the Monk-the Controversialist-the Bigot.-Denunciation of Bigotry :- the cruel nature of Persecution :- the Inquisition her favourite retreat ;-her day of retribution arrived .- The man of Sin :- Falsehood of his absolutions and passports to Paradise.-Miserable state of those who trusted to Priests. and prayed by proxy .- The day of Resurrection terminates all the pleasures of sin.-The Epicure.-The Sceptic.-The Tyrant.-The Man of Fashion :- his pursuits in Time .- The fine lady contrasted with the virtuous matron.-The Lunatic:-Causes of Madness.-Story of a seduced Girl .- The corrupt Judge :- The lawyer who employed falsehood and sophistry.-The unfair trader-Custom will not excuse sin.-The indolent man finds no neutral ground.-The lying quack-and the dealer in fiction.-The Duellist-and Suicide-Erroneous notions of honour and duty that prevailed among men .- The Hypocrite :- Value of a good name :- Virtue often robbed by vice of her good name,-Rumour :- The infamous tales she spread in Time .- Slander :- Character of the Slanderer. -The false Priest :- His snares for souls :- His life worse than his doctrines .- All the ordinary temptations of Time now removed .- Envy still finds food .- The envious man :- Critics .- Envy as seen in the place of darkness.-How men, believing in wrath to come, persisted in the way that led to perdition .- Faith :- its nature :- The faith that was to salvation.-False and wicked reasonings on man's moral powers and enpacities, and on faith.-The entire freedom of the human will asserted.